Brite Advisors Pty Ltd

 This position was confirmed by the Court pursuant to an order made on 27 March 2024.

-The Court has made Asset Preservation Orders and other Court Orders to protect the Client AuM whilst work is being undertaken to:
+The Court has made Asset Preservation Orders and other Court Orders to protect the Client AuM (including appointment of the Interim Fund Manager) whilst work is being undertaken to:

 quantify and reconcile Client AuM losses, and